firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-05-28-all-the-hometowns-you-cant-stay-away-from.md

 ----

 Once you found a Topeka to which one of you returned, and everyone seemed to get along.
-The you that has settled there glared at you over the dinner table, kissed her mother on the forehead and set to cleaning up the dishes.
+The you that has settled there glared at you over the dinner table, kissed her mother on the forehead, and set to cleaning up the dishes.
 You wanted to tell her that you weren’t angling to steal the life she’s made.
 Instead you stepped outside to smoke and Snapped before you had to say anything at all.

 ----

 You’ve become such an expert at leaving that you aren’t prepared for it when you get left (xe had eyes like ice caves, and hands to make your body ache in all the best ways).
-You make a lot of bad choices in a handful of realities, and as you always do when you’re being self-destructive, you start thinking it’s time to visit Topeka again.
+You make a lot of bad choices in a handful of realities and, as you always do when you’re being self-destructive, you start thinking it’s time to visit Topeka again.
 You dial up your original universe for the first time.
 You tell yourself it’s time to face the grave of your mother, or her survival, at last.

 You’re still telling yourself that when a man you don’t recognize opens the door and calls you by name.
 Your father, the piece of shit who ran before you were old enough to have memories of him, but somehow he’s been here all along.
 He stares at you in horror, because his daughter has been dead for many years.